digitie/transmission-remote-dotnet/trunk/TransmissionClientNew/bin/Release/README.txt

 	* Első András for the Hungarian translation.
 	* liuzhiyi for the Chinese translation.
     * Woodzu for the Polish translation.
+	* RayTracer for the Turkish translation.

 ABOUT
 ----------------------------

-transmission-remote-dotnet is a feature rich client to transmission-daemon (a client to a client).
+transmission-remote-dotnet is a feature rich client to transmission-daemon, allowing you to remotely control your Transmission bittorrent client.
 The user interface is inspired by uTorrent, and its aim is to make using a remote machine for torrents as convenient as a local machine.

 FEATURES
 ----------------------------